gjlumsden/net-core-workshop/labs/01-net-core-fundamentals/02-using-net-standard.md

     dotnet add DiscountCalculator.API reference .\DiscountCalculator.Core\
     ```

 3. Open the solution (.sln) file in Visual Studio.
 For each project, open it's project file.
-Note that they are targeting "netstandard2.0" and "netcoreapp2.2" respectively.
+Note that they are targeting "netcoreapp3.0" and "netstandard2.0" respectively.

 4. Let's add some code.
 In *DiscountCalculator.Core* replace *Class1.cs** with "DiscountEngine.cs"